steve-rodri/express-react-one-model/README.md

 Look through the `seed.js` file, we have given you an example of how to write the data for Student.
 Write the data to insert into our three models.

 ### Deliverables
--  Create 4 students. **You are not required to create seed data for Class or Intructor, we will build this out next week**
+1. Create four students. **You are not required to create seed data for Class or Intructor, we will build this out next week**
--  In `server.js` initiate routes for the index route and the create route, delete is fair game(it will not be counted against your completion mark if it doesn't work).
+1. In `server.js` initiate routes for the index route and the create route, delete is fair game(it will not be counted against your completion mark if it doesn't work).
--  Student routes should use `GET /students` and `POST /students` endpoints
+1. Student routes should use `GET /students` and `POST /students` endpoints.
+1. Please provide at least four logical commits when setting up the back-end and add comments where appropriate

+************

 ## Getting started on the front-end